coreyavis/CoreyPHP/README.md

 ### Prerequisites

-It is recommended to have a good general understanding of PHP coding.

-Required: PHP version 5.3.0 or above [^1]
+**Required**: PHP version 5.3.0 or above

-[^1]: The MySQLi extension was added to PHP 5.0.0

-Recommended: PHP version 7.0.0 or above [^2]
+Recommended: PHP version 7.0.0 or above

-[^2]: The MySQL extension was removed in PHP 7.0.0

-MySQLi is currently the only supported database extension used in this script and it must be installed if you plan on using CoreyDB.php.
+*MySQLi is currently the only supported database extension used in this script and it must be installed if you plan on using CoreyDB.php.*

-Java is a recommended program to install to use some included scripts but is not required.
+> It is recommended to have a good general understanding of PHP coding.

 ### Usage

-First, you need to include the file you intend to use in your php script with the php include or require functions. [^3]
+First, you need to include the file you intend to use in your php script with the php include or require functions.

-[^3]: The include function will throw a warning if the file doesn't exist and the require function will throw a fatal error if the file doesn't exist.

 ```
 include_once('/src/CoreyPHP.php');
 require_once('/src/CoreyDB.php');
 ```

-Second, you need to create an instance of the class object. [^4]

-[^4]: The variable you store the class object in can be named however you'd like.
+Second, you need to create an instance of the class object.
+Name the variable to store your object in anything you'd like.

 ```
 $corey = new CoreyPHP();